ahsan598/devops-projects-hands-on/docker/drupal-docker-image/README.md

 - This lab is for my personal DevOps self-learning journey.
 - Keep files minimal and clean
 - Focus on reusability, clarity, and understanding over production-readiness.

-### 🔁 Future Improvements / To-Dos

-- Add `healthcheck` to services
-- Use `.env` file for sensitive config (like DB creds)
-- Mount theme as a volume for faster iteration (dev mode)
-- Explore drush (Drupal CLI) usage in container

 ---